-The Guernsey Companies Registry (Registry) filings , regulatory filings to the Guernsey Financial Services Commission (GFSC) and Court filings can be filed digitally in accordance with normal practice rules using their respect online portals.
+The Guernsey Companies Registry (Registry) filings , regulatory filings to the Guernsey Financial Services Commission (GFSC) and Court filings continue to be filed digitally in accordance with normal practice rules using their respect online portals.
 The Courts have relaxed their rules to file hard copy documents (see below) and on 24 March, the GFSC issued a statement offering to extend certain filing deadlines and simplifying some filing procedures and requirements.

 2. Can searches be conducted?